rsecke/rsecke.github.io/_pages/TnT.md

 permalink: /T&T
 ---

 T&T is a central knowledge base for any tool or technique that I have used so far.
-This is also a reference point for any tools or technique that I use in blog posts.
+This is also the reference point for any tools or techniques that I use in blog posts.

 ## Tools